 SAN DIEGO (January 31, 2018) – EDF Renewables (EDF RE) announced today that the 200 megawatt (MW) Red Pine Wind Project (Project) is fully operational and delivering electricity.
-Consisting of 100 wind turbines manufactured by Vestas, Red Pine interconnects to Northern States Power’s Hawks Nest Lake Substation and generates enough clean wind energy to meet the consumption of 92,000 average Minnesota homes, according to US Energy Information Administration.
+Consisting of 100 wind turbines manufactured by Vestas, Red Pine interconnects to Northern States Power’s Hawks Nest Lake Substation and generates enough clean wind energy to meet the consumption of 92,000 average homes, according to US Energy Information Administration.
+The project will offer its renewable energy credits for sale to interested parties.

 The Project, located in Lincoln County in southwest Minnesota, marks the Company’s 11th wind facility to be developed in the state.
 Kate O’Hair, vice president of development, north region commented, “The support of the Ivanhoe community has been tremendous.
 We are pleased to recognize the positive impact with over $18 million in supplies, equipment, utilities and fuel sourced from local businesses during the construction phase and more than $20,000 contributed to local organizations to assist in their missions.”